OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/sia/select.md

 ---
 title: select
-description: The page provides detailed information on how to select a stock ticker and customize industry, sector, country and market cap aligned with it.
+description: "The page provides detailed information on how to select a stock ticker" and customize industry, sector, country and market cap aligned with it.
 This includes the usage guide and parameters to ensure smooth operations.
 keywords: